jookies/jasmin/misc/doc/sources/management/jcli/index.rst

 #######################

-jCli is Jasmin's CLI interface, it is an advanced console to manage and configure everything needed to start messaging through Jasmin, from user to connector and message routing management.
+jCli is Jasmin's CLI interface, it is an advanced console to manage and configure everything needed to start messaging through Jasmin, from users to connectors and message routing management.

-jCli is multi-profile configurator where it is possible to create a testing, staging and production profiles to hold different set of configurations depending on the desired execution environment.
+jCli is multi-profile configurator where it is possible to create a testing, staging and production profiles to hold different sets of configurations depending on the desired execution environment.

 In order to connect to jCli and start managing Jasmin, the following requirements must be met:

  * You need a jCli admin account
  * You need to have a connection to jCli's tcp port

-Jasmin management through jCli is done using different modules (user, group, filters, smpp connectors, http connectors ...), these are detailed in :ref:`jCli_Modules`, before going to this part, you have to understand how to:
+Jasmin management through jCli is done using different modules (users, groups, filters, smpp connectors, http connectors ...), these are detailed in :ref:`jCli_Modules`, before going to this part, you have to understand how to:

  * :ref:`configuration_jcli`: Configure jCli to be able to change it's binding host and port, authentication and logging parameters
- * :ref:`jCli_1st_Cnx_Authentication`: Authenticate to jCli anOn Jasmin startupd discover basic commands to navigate through the console
+ * :ref:`jCli_1st_Cnx_Authentication`: Authenticate to jCli and discover basic commands to navigate through the console
- * :ref:`jCli_Profiles_And_Persistence`: Know how to persist to disk the current configuration before restarting or load a specific configuration profile to run test scenarios fox example
+ * :ref:`jCli_Profiles_And_Persistence`: Know how to persist to disk the current configuration before restarting or load a specific configuration profile to run test scenarios for example

 .. _architecture: